 The Greenhouse at Wilmot Botanical Gardens

 The greenhouse is one of the most important additions to the gardens since the restoration efforts began in 2006.
-The greenhouse provides more than 2,700 square feet of climate-controlled space for gardening as well as office and reception areas.
-It also houses the Therapeutic Horticulture Program at Wilmot Botanical Gardens, which allows individuals to benefit from the healing power of gardening and provides a venue to perform empirical research into the benefits of therapeutic horticulture.
+The greenhouse provides more than 2,700 square feet of climate-controlled space for gardening as well as another 900 square feet for office and reception areas. this facility houses the Therapeutic Horticulture Program at Wilmot Botanical Gardens, which allows individuals to benefit from the healing power of gardening and provides a venue to perform empirical research into the benefits of therapeutic horticulture.
 The greenhouse was funded entirely by private gifts and gifts in kind.

 Founders’ Walk and Leaders & Legends Walk

-The brick pathway from Mowry Road to the Hub acknowledges individuals who contributed gifts or gifts in kind to the gardens early during its restoration and is therefore referred to as Founders’ Walk.
-Wilmot Botanical Gardens established the Leaders & Legends Walk in 2012 to recognize the contributions of individuals who served in key leadership roles or otherwise made significant contributions to the UF College of Medicine.
+The pathway from Mowry Road to the Hub acknowledges individuals who contributed gifts or gifts in kind to the gardens early during its restoration and is therefore referred to as the Founders’ Walk.
+Wilmot Botanical Gardens established the Leaders & Legends Walk located in the southeast section of the gardens in 2012 to recognize the contributions of individuals who served in key leadership roles or otherwise made significant contributions to the UF College of Medicine.